Fernando Amorsolo: Personal life

-During his lifetime, Amorsolo had a total of 20 children from two marriages and a common-law-wife.
+During his lifetime, Amorsolo had a total of 14 children from two marriages and a common-law-wife.
 In 1916, he married Salud Tolentino Jorge, with whom he had six children; Salud died in 1931.
 He then met and lived with common-law wife, Virginia Guevarra Santos, with whom he had three children, namely Manuel (who followed in his father's footstep, with a degree in Fine Arts from the University of the Philippines), Jorge and Norma before he met his would-be second wife, Maria del Carmen.
 While they were still together, Virginia found an engagement ring in one of Amorsolo's drawers; she knew the ring was for Maria, that prompted her to leave his house with her three children.

 In 1935, Fernando married Maria del Carmen who gave him eight more children.
 Among her daughters with her are Sylvia Amorsolo-Lazo and Luz.
 But while they were married and Maria was giving birth to his children, Fernando had three more children with Virginia.
 His reputation was growing as fast as his brood and his work was more than enough to provide for his rather large family.
 Six of Amorsolo's children became artists themselves.
+His descendants include Eula Valdez and Paolo Ballesteros.